jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding the differences between controlled and uncontrolled components helps developers choose the appropriate approach based on the requirements and complexity of their forms, balancing control, simplicity, and performance.

-## Intermediate 10> How do you handle side effects in React using hooks?
+## 10> How do you handle side effects in React using hooks?

 > _Purpose_: Side effects in React refer to operations that are not directly related to rendering, such as data fetching, DOM manipulation, or subscriptions.
 React hooks provide a clean and concise way to handle side effects in functional components.